 Grounding line retreat and speedup through 2010, combined with inherent marine ice sheet instability, are primarily responsible for the strong thinning observed upstream of the grounding line at PIG (Joughin et al., 2010).
-Our observations show that this thinning decreased after 2010 (Figure 8), which is consistent with results from model simulations documenting the inland migration of the associated speedup (Joughin et al., 2010).
-The end of rapid grounding line retreat and the regrounding of deep keels on the transverse seabed ridge (Christianson et al., 2016; Joughin et al., 2016) likely contributed to decreased thinning rates immediately upstream of the grounding line after 2010.
-The continued thinning over upstream shear margins (Figure 8) can also be attributed to this evolution, as sustained thinning rates of >5-10 m/yr over the main trunk prior to 2010 (Flament and Rémy, 2012; Joughin et al., 2010; Wingham et al., 2009) led to an increase in surface slopes and transverse driving stress across the shear margins.
+Our observations show that this thinning decreased after 2010 (Fig. 8), which is consistent with results from model simulations documenting the inland migration of the associated speedup (Joughin et al., 2010).
+The end of rapid grounding line retreat and the re-grounding of deep keels on the transverse seabed ridge (Christianson et al., 2016; Joughin et al., 2016) likely contributed to decreased thinning rates immediately upstream of the grounding line after 2010.
+The continued thinning over upstream shear margins (Fig. 8) can also be attributed to this evolution, as sustained thinning rates of > 5- $10 \,\mathrm{m}\,\mathrm{yr}^{-1}$ over the main trunk prior to 2010 (Flament and Rémy, 2012; Joughin et al., 2010; Wingham et al., 2009) led to an increase in surface slopes and transverse driving stress across the shear margins.

-5.2 Basal melt rate spatial distribution
+5.2 Basal melt-rate spatial distribution

-Our results show a ~11 Gt/yr difference between the full ice shelf along-flow distribution and initial-pixel basal melt rate 575 estimates, with most of this difference over the inner cavity.
-This discrepancy is likely related to large spatial gradients in the "fixed" melt rate field (end member #1), which we would expect to introduce a negative bias in the initial-pixel basal melt rate estimates, as described in Section 3.5.
-Thus, the along-flow distribution melt-rate of ~93 Gt/yr estimate is likely a better full ice shelf estimate.
-The along-flow distribution and initial-pixel basal melt rates are comparable on the outer ice shelf and slowmoving areas of the North and South ice shelves, with both offering good resolution of basal melt rates for longitudinal surface 580 features (e.g., channels and keels).
+Our results show a ~ 11 Gt yr-1 difference between the full ice shelf along-flow distribution and initial-pixel basal meltrate estimates, with most of this difference over the inner cavity.
+This discrepancy is likely related to large spatial gradients in the "fixed" melt-rate field (end member no. 1), which we would expect to introduce a negative bias in the initial-pixel basal melt-rate estimates, as described in Sect.
+3.5.
+Thus, the along-flow distribution melt rate estimate of ~ 93 Gt yr-1 is likely a better full ice shelf estimate.
+The along-flow distribution and initial-pixel basal melt rates are comparable on the outer ice shelf and slow-moving areas of the North ice shelf and South ice shelf, with both offering good resolution of basal melt rates for longitudinal surface features (e.g., channels and keels).

-The spatial distribution of high basal melt rates near the grounding line (Figure S4) is likely a function of modern (post-2006) cavity geometry (Figure S1) and sub-shelf circulation.
-Mass conserving bed reconstruction for the 1990s configuration revealed a large longitudinal seabed ridge (~4 km wide x 30 km long) near the centerline of the inner cavity (Rignot et al., 2014).
-The highest basal melt rates of >200-250 m/yr are observed on the north side of this longitudinal seabed ridge, where
+The spatial distribution of high basal melt rates near the grounding line (Fig. S4) is likely a function of modern (post-2006) cavity geometry (Fig. S1) and sub-shelf circulation.
+Mass-conserving bed reconstruction for the 1990s configuration revealed a large longitudinal seabed ridge ($\sim 4 \text{ km}$ wide $\times 30 \text{ km}$ long) near the centerline of the inner cavity (Rignot et al., 2014).
+The highest basal melt rates of > 200-250 m yr-1 are observed on the north side of this longitudinal seabed ridge, where warm, salty water circulating at depth through the inner cavity first reaches the grounding line (e.g., Dutrieux et al., 2014b).